moorepants/eme171/content/pages/ode-integration-best-practices.rst

 - :math:`\mathbf{p}` is the constant parameter vector (not a function of time), size :math:`p\times1`.

-Note that it is typical to drop the :math:`(t)` that expresses the implicit function of time for the various time dependent variables.
+Note that it is customary to drop the :math:`(t)` that expresses the implicit function of time for the various time dependent variables.
+That is done from here forward.

 The state trajectory, :math:`\mathbf{x}`, is determined by integrating :math:`\mathbf{f}` with respect to time: